 To power all these components you need a reliable power supply and I mostly choose the EVGA power supplies because they have very reliable components which ensure the protection of your components from overcurrent/undercurrent/overvoltage/undervoltage.
 But due to the high price of 400 Watts EVGA PSU, I chose the APEVIA ATX-VS450W instead which is also very good for this build.
 It is a 450 watts PSU and has the capacity to power everything including the components which you may add in the future like one more hard drive or a fan, however, this PSU doesn’t have 6 pins or 8 pins power connector for a dedicated graphics card.
 Right now we don’t need it in this build but if you want to buy a GPU then you can go up to a GTX 1050 Ti because that doesn’t need an external power connector.

-As for the case, the case Vivo Micro ATX V00 is one of the cheapest yet fulfiller of tasks chassis that will host all of the components I mentioned above.
-This is not the best option to go with but currently, every micro-ATX case is close to $40 and only this case is below $30 that provides the needed features.
-It can let you install Micro-ATX as well as ITX motherboards with long graphics cards measuring up to 290mm.
-It has 1x hard drive cage and two vertical slots for SSDs that is a unique implementation.
-For cooling, it comes with 1x 80mm pre-included fan at the rear and has a slot for a 120mm fan at the front.
+As for the case, the case APEVIA X-QTIS-BK is one of the cheapest yet fulfiller of tasks chassis that will host all of the components I mentioned above.
+This is not the best option to go with but currently, every micro-ATX case is close to $40 and this case is below $35 that provides the needed features.
+It can let you install Micro-ATX as well as ITX motherboards with long graphics cards measuring up to 340mm.
+It can let you install up to 3x 3.5″ hard drives and 2x 2.5″ SSDs at the same time.
+For cooling, it comes with 1x 120mm pre-included Blue LED fan at the front but no fan at the rear which you can add later on.

 Recommended Peripherals for this build:-